mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 every developer needs to get started.
 It allows you to write less code while accomplishing more than many other languages and frameworks.

+> **Note:** Traditionally either JavaEE or Spring acted as the "glue" which held various frameworks together.
+But, with the advent of the Kotlin programming language, we believe that the features of the Kotlin programming language alone are all that's necessary in the modern programming.
+We believe that Kotlin can replace the traditional approach of using the Dependency Injection to glue stuff together.

 VOK is opinionated software.
 It makes the assumption that there is a "best" way to do things, and it's designed to encourage that way - and in some cases to discourage alternatives.